davidpenz/laue-clustering/readme.md

 First create a conda environment using `conda env create -f environment.yml`.

-The experiments can be configured in the `reproduce_experiments/configurations` folder where different materials and number of grains can be selected.
+The experiments can be configured in the `configurations` folder where different materials and number of grains can be selected.

 To reproduce the experiments, run `reproduce_experiments/run_all.py`.